anthonyjsmith/anthonyjsmith.github.io/lectionary-commentary.md

 Year B

+* **Acts 8.26-40** is about Philip and the Ethiopian Eunuch: a worshipper of God who was baptised and went away rejoicing. **Psalm 22.25-31** speaks of the nations turning to the Lord.
 * (For the alternative first reading, **Baruch 3.9-15, 32 &ndash; 4.4**, or **Genesis 22.1-18**, see Easter Vigil.)
+* **1 John 4.7-21** continues the series in 1 John, and says, 'God is love, and those who abide in love abide in God, and God abides in them', providing connections with the reading from John.
+* **John 15.1-8** continues the series in John, and begins a series on the 'farewell discourse' with a two-part series on John 15.
+Jesus is the true vine, and he calls the 'branches' to 'abide in me' (as in the reading from 1 John) and hence to 'bear much fruit'.

 Year C